 A Roth account is effectively bigger than a comparable traditional account.
-For most people, this is the main reason to choose a Roth.
+For many people, this is a key reason to choose a Roth.

 Why choose a Roth IRA or a Roth account in your employer’s 401k or 403b plan when you can get a deduction for contributions to a traditional account?
 The simplest reason is that the tax rules allow you to build a Roth account just as large as a traditional account, and when you retire, the Roth account will be more valuable.

 The contribution limits for Roth accounts are the same as for traditional accounts.
 You also have the same investment opportunities for both types of accounts.
 That means you can build a Roth account to the same size as a traditional account.